ncbi/blast_plus_docs/README.md

 # How to report bugs?

-Please provide us with the information in steps 1-4 via email(mailto:blast-help@ncbi.nlm.nih.gov) from [How do I report BLAST+ problems?](https://support.nlm.nih.gov/knowledgebase/article/KA-05184/).
+Please provide us with as much of the information in steps 1-4 via email (mailto:blast-help@ncbi.nlm.nih.gov) from [How do I report BLAST+ problems?](https://support.nlm.nih.gov/knowledgebase/article/KA-05184/).
+Additionally, please let us know which cloud vendor you are working with, which docker image you used: `docker inspect ncbi/blast`.

 # License